 Police arrest 14 over Ibadan violence

-The Oyo State Police Command on Wednesday said it had arrested 14 suspects in connection with the violence which occurred at Oke-Ado area of Ibadan between two warring groups.
-The police spokesman in the state, SP Adekunle Ajisebutu, told the News Agency of Nigeria (NAN) in Ibadan on Wednesday that peace had also been brought…
+The Oyo State Police Command yesterday arrested 14 suspects in connection with the violence at Oke-Ado area of Ibadan between two warring groups.

+Police spokesman Adekunle Ajisebutu told the News Agency of Nigeria (NAN) in Ibadan that peace had also been brought to the troubled area following the deployment of policemen.

+He said the command was investigating the incident which began on Tuesday to ascertain the circumstances that led to the clash.

+Relics from burgled houses, shops, burnt tricycles, commercial motorcycles, broken bottles and pieces of wood from chairs and tables littered the streets.

+NAN also reports that the crisis paralysed business activities in the affected areas as residents fled their houses while shop owners kept their shops locked.

-The post Police arrest 14 over Ibadan violence appeared first on The Herald Nigeria Newspaper.
+The post Police arrest 14 over Ibadan violence appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share